 Futures and Design, MS

-Change Managment, Forecasting, Future, Problem Solving, Social Change, Strategist, Strategy, Transdisciplinary, design
+Change Managment, Collaboration, Communication, Community, Complexity, Emerging Markets, Forecasting, Innovation, Problem Solving, Social Change, Strategy, Technology, Transdisciplinary, digital, media

-Learn theories and practical tools for imagining, making and sharing futures, and apply this knowledge through collaborative projects across multiple media with real-world clients to inspire positive change.
+What does the future look like?
+Using theories and practical tools, you can create a future in which we can all thrive.
+Learn how to apply knowledge through collaborative projects across multiple media with professional clients to inspire positive change.

 College of Global Futures